Nick12Thomas/chat_bot/readme.md

 	•	Searches a database of products based on user input and returns matching results.
 	•	Fetches product details by product ID.
 	3. Session and Chat Management
-	•	Maintains chat history with session timestamps for later analysis.
+	•	Maintains chat history with session timestamps for later analysis.(currently not functioning)
 	4. Database
 	•	Uses SQLite for storing user data (email, password, token).
 	•	Fetches product data from a products.json file.